EVENT INNOVATIONS - 2023/4

 Methods of Teaching / Learning

-Increase student critical understanding of cutting-edge practices and technological innovations in a range of event contexts.
+Increase student critical understanding of cutting-edge practices and technological innovations in a range of event contexts, and to understand key digital capabilities and opportunities for delivering contemporary events.

-Increase student knowledge of how and why these cutting-edge practices and technological innovations play a key role in the success of events in the years following the global COVID-19 pandemic.
+Increase student knowledge of how and why these cutting-edge practices and technological innovations play a key role in the success of events in the years following the global COVID-19 pandemic as part of improving the sustainability and resilience of the sector;

-Increase student ability to present both a pitch to industry professionals and report on future innovations for a specific event of the student's choosing.
+Increase student ability to present both a pitch to industry professionals and report on future innovations for a specific event of the student's choosing -- key for improving soft skills and digital capabilities.

 The learning and teaching methods include:

 During the semester there will be live guest seminar slots led by an industry professional talking about specific cutting edge practices or advanced technological innovation.
-This will be supported with lecture content detailing theories of innovation to provide conceptual frameworks and underpinning.
+This will be supported with lecture and seminar content detailing theories of innovation to provide conceptual frameworks and underpinning.
+Students will have ample time to work and collaborate with students in a supporting space.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.